IF THE AUTO ACCIDENT WAS THE OTHER DRIVER’S FAULT, DO YOU STILL HAVE TO PAY A DEDUCTIBLE?

 (3) If your car is totaled and you don’t agree with the other insurance company on the fair value of your vehicle.

 In these situations, you will have to submit the claim to your auto insurance company if you have collision coverage.
-Your insurance company will pay to fix or replace your vehicle, but you will have to pay the deductible (at least temporarily) even though the other driver was at fault.
+Your insurance company will pay to fix or replace your vehicle, but you will have to pay the deductible (at least temporarily) even though the other driver was at fault in the crash.
 After your insurance company pays to fix or replace your car, they will try to get their money back from the other driver’s insurance or from the other driver if he was uninsured.
 If your insurance company is successful at getting money from the other driver or his insurer, they will pay you back your deductible at the same time.